ThisProgrammerG/melody-recall/README.md

 # Melody Recall

 Test your memory recall by playing the sequence of notes.
-Play via mouse or numpad keys.
+Played via mouse or numpad keys.

 Small game built to experiment with ECS(EntityComponentSystem) and pygame's surface blending.